KatherineMichel/tech-and-funding-toolkit/investor-frameworks/yoichiro-taku-framework.md

 *   [What is upgradeable Series A preferred stock?](http://www.startupcompanylawyer.com/2008/09/12/what-is-upgradeable-series-a-preferred-stock)
 *   [How do you find federal and state government funding opportunities for clean tech and other companies?](http://www.startupcompanylawyer.com/2009/12/22/how-do-you-find-federal-and-state-government-funding-opportunities-for-clean-tech-and-other-companies)

-SERIES B FINANCINGS
+Series B Financings

 *   What does pari passu mean?
 *   Should the Series B liquidation preference be senior to the Series A?
 *   Should the Series B have a separate protective provision?

-DOWN ROUNDS
+Down Rounds

 *   [What deal terms appear in down round and highly dilutive financings?](http://www.startupcompanylawyer.com/2008/10/23/what-deal-terms-appear-in-down-round-and-highly-dilutive-financings)
 *   [How can a board decrease litigation risk in an insider-led down round or dilutive financing?](http://www.startupcompanylawyer.com/2008/11/21/how-can-a-board-decrease-litigation-risk-in-an-insider-led-down-round-or-dilutive-financing)